These 6 Nigerian women are scaling heights in the shoemaking business

 Chidinma Emodi (The Footwear Academy)

-Chidinma runs The Footwear Academy (TFA) which was founded in August 16, 2017.
+Chidinma runs The Footwear Academy (TFA) which was founded on August 16, 2017.
 TFA started out on a dual mission: to make shoes and train people on how to make shoes.
 The overall aim is to reduce shoe importation and empower the next generation of footwear brands that can compete in the International market.

 We want to put Africa on the map of footwear manufacturers.
 We wanted to reduce shoe importation and as well provide a formalised system of learning shoe making.
 We are constantly disrupting our processes and innovating ways to make shoe production faster and better,” Chidinma told smepeaks

 Despite barely a year old, TFA has had incredible milestones.
 First, it won a grand prize of $50,000 from the recently concluded Proudly Made In Aba Hackathon.
 Prior to that, TFA was the second prize winner at the Open Mic Africa Pitch competition, where it went home with $500.
 These are in addition to TFA, being named the Star of Business & Entrepreneurship at the YALI West Africa Nigeria Cohort 4.
-Currently, TFA boasts of 7-figures annual revenue.
+Currently, TFA boasts of 7-figure annual revenue.

 Gbemisola Aleke (Ruby & Desy)